Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 * In order to run the code for any content based model give the path for `train_file` and `test_file` under `Load Train and Test Data`
 * Change the parameters for `TfidfVectorizer` under `TF-IDF Vector Creation` or `Doc2Vec` under `Doc2Vec Model Creation`. (optional)
 * Hypertune the parameters for regression under `Training Regressor on similarity values` if the data is changed. (optional)
+* Give the path and name of file to save test results under `Save predictions file`.